-The fax card connects directly to the Main Controller processor card.
-The fax card does not have its own processor and local memory but uses the Main processor and reserved Flash memory.
+The fax module is built into the Main Controller processor card.
+The fax module does not have its own processor and local memory but uses the Main processor and Internal USB Flash drive.
 The card contains a fax-only modem that supports the T.30 protocol.
 If anything other than the T.30 protocol is detected, the modem will disconnect.
 Internal logical interfaces maintain separation between Fax and network.